 - You want your batter to be pourable if you put it in a jug, so use your best judgment and see if you need to dilute it with water.

-- You can freeze the Atayef in a freezer bag for up to 3 months.
+- You can freeze stuffed Atayef in a freezer bag for up to 3 months.

-- Nutritional values are a rough estimate per 1 pancake without any fillings.
+- Nutritional values are a rough estimate per 1 pancake without any fillings or simple syrup.

 Nutrition Information